TART-MSU/HyperQB/README_AE.md

 The smoke test review can be done in following steps to check if HyperQB is installable, functional and runnable.

-Run the following command for "light subset" test from our benchmark:
+Run the following command for quick smoke testing our benchmarks:
 ```shell
 sudo ./run_benchmarks.sh -light -alltools
 ```
+(`-light` specify smaller instances, and `-alltools` runs over all tools presented in Table 3)

 ## Detailed instructions for Full Review